arthsaAr/arthsaAr/README.md

 - 👋 Hi, I’m @arthsaAr
-- 👀 I’m interested in Software and game development
+- 👀 I’m interested in software and game development
-- 🌱 I’m currently learning C++ programming language
+- 🌱 I’m currently learning the C/C++ programming language
-- 💞️ I’m looking to collaborate on some very basic projects
+- 💞️ I’m looking to collaborate on some very basic GUI projects

 <!---
 arthsaAr/arthsaAr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.